taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Eithne is a government funded agricultural researcher and a member of the **PROTO-VIRS**, which was started by urban farmers who turned abandoned million-dollar apartments into urban farming schools.
 She is an alum of both the ISS Corps and Space University -- Eithne graduated with a specialization in exo-biology, then conducted post-graduate research on exo-hydroponics.

-A bit of a wild child and always quite headstrong, Eithne was born in Shetland during the **GREAT NORTH AMERICAN WAR OF 2047**.
+A bit of a wild child and always quite headstrong, Eithne was born in Iceland during the **GREAT NORTH AMERICAN WAR OF 2047**.
 Her parents were one of many fishing communities who helped smuggle scientists and academics out of North America to escape persecution.
-Unfortunately, they were killed by a **US NAVAL VESSEL** that found them in international waters before they could return to the safety of Shetland.
+Unfortunately, they were killed by a **US NAVAL VESSEL** that found them in international waters before they could return to the safety of Iceland.
 Eithne was then taken in by her **PROTO-VIRS** aunt and uncle on the **GREEN HAVEN SHETLAND** research station, and helped care for their son **YOHAN**, an Unreachable.

 ### Father: João